 COLORED DIAMONDS

-The following overview of the most well-known naturally coloured diamonds – red, pink, blue, green, orange, and yellow – represents only a microscopic glimpse into the fascinating world of fancy coloured diamonds.
-Each colour holds its own in-depth science, history, rarity, and market perspective, each of which could fill entire books on its own.
+The following overview of the most renowned naturally coloured diamonds, including red, pink, blue, green, orange, yellow, chameleon and purple, offers only a brief glimpse into the extraordinary world of fancy coloured diamonds.
+Each hue holds its own fascinating science, storied history and unique market significance, each profound enough to fill volumes on its own.

 RED DIAMONDS